python/cpython/Doc/c-api/exceptions.rst

 The functions described in this chapter will let you handle and raise Python exceptions.
 It is important to understand some of the basics of Python exception handling.
-It works somewhat like the Unix :c:data:`errno` variable: there is a global indicator (per thread) of the last error that occurred.
-Most functions don't clear this on success, but will set it to indicate the cause of the error on failure.
-Most functions also return an error indicator, usually *NULL* if they are supposed to return a pointer, or ``-1`` if they return an integer (exception: the :c:func:`PyArg_\*` functions return ``1`` for success and ``0`` for failure).
+It works somewhat like the POSIX :c:data:`errno` variable: there is a global indicator (per thread) of the last error that occurred.
+Most C API functions don't clear this on success, but will set it to indicate the cause of the error on failure.
+Most C API functions also return an error indicator, usually *NULL* if they are supposed to return a pointer, or ``-1`` if they return an integer (exception: the :c:func:`PyArg_\*` functions return ``1`` for success and ``0`` for failure).

+Concretely, the error indicator consists of three object pointers: the exception's type, the exception's value, and the traceback object.
+Any of those pointers can be NULL if non-set (although some combinations are forbidden, for example you can't have a non-NULL traceback if the exception type is NULL).

 When a function must fail because some function it called failed, it generally doesn't set the error indicator; the function it called already set it.
 It is